Prime Minister of Russia: Removal from office

 The prime minister may be dismissed by the president at any time at the president's discretion.
-The prime minister may also tender his resignation to the president on his own initiative.
-The president may reject such resignation and oblige him to continue his work.
+The prime minister may also tender their resignation to the president on their own initiative.
+The president may reject such resignation and oblige them to continue their work.
 The prime minister and the whole government are constitutionally obliged to resign after the inauguration of a newly elected president.
 At the same time, the president has the right to dismiss both the entire government together with the prime minister, and only prime minister, retaining the government.

-Under certain circumstances, the president may also theoretically be forced to dismiss the chairman and the whole government under the pressure of the State Duma.
+Under certain circumstances, the president may also theoretically be forced to dismiss the chairperson and the whole government under the pressure of the State Duma.
 For that to happen, the State Duma has to pass a censure motion against the government twice within three months.
 Normally, in this case the president has the right to choose whether to sack the government or to dissolve the Duma (and if the Duma passes the censure motion just once, the president may also choose "not to agree" with the decision of the Duma, which technically means that neither the cabinet nor the Duma are dismissed).

 However, within one year after parliamentary elections the dissolution of the State Duma is impossible on these grounds.
-That is why in this case the president does not have any other option but to dismiss the government (even if he totally supports it).
+That is why in this case the president does not have any other option but to dismiss the government (even if they totally support it).

 Term of office

 Initially, the term of office of the prime minister was not formally established.
-The head of the government served in his post for as long as the Emperor thought necessary.
+The head of the government served in their post for as long as the Emperor thought necessary.

 In Soviet times, the term of the prime minister was also unlimited.
-The Chairman Council of Ministers of the Russian SFSR served in the position until he was dismissed by the General Secretary of the Communist Party of the Soviet Union.
+The Chairperson of the Council of Ministers of the Russian SFSR served in the position until they were dismissed by the General Secretary of the Communist Party of the Soviet Union.

 A term limit was introduced after the creation of the post of the president of Russia.
 Government became subordinate to the president, so the prime minister must resign along with the president, but may be appointed again.
 From 1991 to 1996, the maximum term of office of the prime minister was 5 years.
 After the new Constitution of Russia was created, the term of office of the president, and therefore the term of office of the prime minister, was shortened to 4 years.
 In 2012, after amendments to the Constitution the term of the president and prime minister was increased to 6 years.